statichunt/geeky-hugo/exampleSite/content/blog/get-paid-on-twitch.md

 ---
 title: "Get Paid on Twitch"
-description: "Discover how to make money on Twitch with tips, strategies, and income streams for streamers of all levels."
+description: "Discover how to make money on Twitch with proven tips, smart strategies, and multiple income streams—perfect for beginner and experienced streamers alike."
 date: "2024-11-07T18:19:25+06:00"
 image: "images/post/make-money-on-twitch.jpg"
 categories: ["monetizing"]